 Ingelen Spelling Variations

 The English language only became standardized in the last few centuries; therefore,spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Ingelen has been recorded under many different variations, including England, Englund, Englend and others.

 Early Notables of the Ingelen family (pre 1700)

-, a famous African coast and Indian Ocean...
-Another 26 words (2 lines of text) are included under the topic Early Ingelen Notables in all our PDF Extended History products and printed products wherever possible.
+Another 72 words (5 lines of text) are included under the topic Early Ingelen Notables in all our PDF Extended History products and printed products wherever possible.

 For many English families, the political and religious disarray that shrouded England made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Ingelen or a variant listed above: John England who was one of the founders of Charlestown Massachusetts in 1620; and another John England settled in Virginia in 1622; Humphrey England and his son settled in Virginia in 1636..

 Related Stories +

 - ^ Guppy, Henry Brougham, Homes of Family Names in Great Britain.
 1890.
 Print.